T30Tom/chatgpt-speedup/README.md

 - MV3, Chromium-compatible (Chrome, Opera, Edge)

 ## 🧩 How it works
-The content script detects conversation turns (robust selectors), prunes older nodes, and updates counts.
+The content script detects conversation tu s (robust selectors), prunes older nodes, and updates counts.
 In storage mode, pruned nodes are serialized and removed from the DOM; in hidden mode, they’re moved to an off-screen container for fast restore.

 ## 🔧 Install (dev)
 1. Clone this repo